paulczar/ci-demo/blog.md

     MYSQL_DATABASE: ghost
 ```

-I also included an `aliases` file with some useful aliases for common tasks
+I also included an `aliases` file with some useful aliases for common tasks:

 ```
 alias dc="docker-compose"